Corpella/chrome-notion-search/README.md

 ## How to Contribute

-Create a branch from `development` and make a pull request to `development` .
+Create a branch from `develop` and make a pull request to `develop` .

 ## License